 Terrestrial movement in groups was described for caimans in the Pantanal, in response to disturbance (Campos et al. 2003).
-This behavior may make caimans vulnerable if intensive hunting were it to resume (Campos 2003).
+This behavior may make caimans vulnerable if intensive hunting were to resume (Campos 2003) without proper management program.
+The movement patterns of caimans were studied over a 16-year period, and females and males larger than 40 cm SVL moved maximum distances of 16 and 18 km, respectively (Campos et al. 2006).